-- all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively; - To achieve this RHSC has; Provided specific training on highlighted areas of safeguarding, for example in recent years twilight sessions have been delivered on LGBT+, mental health first aid, bereavement awareness training and CAMHS specific training.
-Distributed a summary of change to KCSiE to all staff, External training opportunities are provided to staff. - 4.4 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be given a lanyard containing information of whom our DSL and alternate staff members are for them to reference whilst on site.
+- all members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training; - all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively; - To achieve this RHSC & LS has; Provided specific training on highlighted areas of safeguarding, for example in recent years twilight sessions have been delivered on LGBT+, mental health first aid, bereavement awareness training and CAMHS specific training.
+Distributed a summary of change to KCSiE to all staff, External training opportunities are provided to staff.

+4.4 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be given a lanyard containing information of whom our DSL and alternate staff members are for them to reference whilst on site.
 At RHSC we record concerns via CPOMS this requires that a paper copy of the concern form available at reception for anyone without access to this online system.
 (See Appendix 2).
-These paper concern forms will be scanned onto our online system once received. - 4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Norfolk Safeguarding Children's Board at least once every three years.
+These paper concern forms will be scanned onto our online system once received.

+4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Norfolk Safeguarding Children's Board at least once every three years.
 The DSL and alternates will attend Designated Safeguarding Lead (DSL) training provided by the Local Authority every two years.
 In addition to formal training, DSL will ensure that they update their knowledge and skills at regular intervals, but at least annually, to keep up with any developments relevant to their role.
-This is completed via attendance at Regional DSL cluster meetings, e-courier, Early Help network meetings and weekly bulletin, multi-agency training, and encouraging individual development targets for DSLs. - 4.6 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance, Annex B of 'Keeping Children Safe in Education' (2024) provides links to guidance on specific safeguarding issues such as Child Sexual Exploitation and Female Genital Mutilation.
+This is completed via attendance at Regional DSL cluster meetings, e-courier, Early Help network meetings and weekly bulletin, multi-agency training, and encouraging individual development targets for DSLs.

+4.6 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance, Annex B of 'Keeping Children Safe in Education' (2024) provides links to guidance on specific safeguarding issues such as Child Sexual Exploitation and Female Genital Mutilation.
 In addition, local guidance can be accessed via Norfolk Safeguarding Children Partnership and within the Safeguarding Section of the Norfolk Schools website.
 From last year (2021) part of the reading requirements for staff have also included 'Sexual violence and sexual harassment between children in schools and colleges 2021'.
 This has now been incorporated into KCSIE so in no longer a requirement although new staff are actively encouraged to read it.
-At RHSC we recognise this as an important update and understanding this document an important part of working in a school and college.
+At RHSC & LS we recognise this as an important update and understanding this document an important part of working in a school and college.